-Another particle in the plane "wanders in from infinity" until it hits the seed, and then it sticks there.
+Another particle in the plane "wanders in from infinity" until it hits the seed, and then it sticks there, at some adjacent site.

 A third particle also wanders in from infinity until it hits one of the two stuck particles, and it too joins the aggregate.